buddy/terraform-provider-buddy/docs/index.md

 layout: ""
 page_title: "Provider: Buddy"
 description: |-
-  The Buddy provider provides resources to interact with a buddy.works API.
+  The Buddy provider is used to interact with a Buddy's resources.
 ---

 # Buddy Provider

-The Buddy provider provides resources to interact with a buddy.works API.
+The Buddy provider is used to interact with a Buddy's resources.
-You must configure the provider with the proper credentials before you can use it.
+The provider needs to be configured with the proper credentials before it can be used.

 ## Example Usage